plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

   That's why I think DEI is mostly wrong.

   Of course I could be mistaken.
 If so, please Democrats, explain it to me.
-For the good of the country.
+For the sake of the country.

 </div>